C-Ogamba/awwards/README.md

-# Insta-App
+# AWWARDS
-created by Cindy Kemunto on 06/06/2022
+created by Cindy Kemunto on 16/06/2022

 ## Description
-This is an instagram clone where users follow each other and can see the images they post.
-One can like and comment on posted images
+The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 ## Technologies Used
 The following technologies have been used on this project: